 What else should I consider?

 If you are concerned about leg length and proportion, shoe choice is extremely important when constructing a shorts-based ensemble.
-Take a peek at these images from the Nordstrom website:
+(See an entire post on this topic here!)
+Take a peek at these images from the Nordstrom website for a quick lesson:

 If you can’t imagine wearing heels or wedges with something as casual and knockabout as a pair of shorts, a shoe with a nice low vamp will still elongate your gams.
 I’m not a huge fan of flip-flops, but these make the model’s legs look marvelously long: It’s nothing but skin from just above the knee to just before the toes.

 Hope that helps!